Frequently Asked Questions

 The relative risk is the comparison between an individual's risk and the average

-risk of a person of the same age and sex, a white ethnicity and body mass index
+risk of a person of the same age and sex, and with a white ethnicity and a body mass index

 of 25 but without any risk factors such as medical conditions.
 It is a ratio of

 the two risks, so if someone has a relative risk of 2 for COVID-19 death that means

 their risk is twice as high as someone of the same age and sex as them but without

 other risk factors.
 We compare against a person with White ethnicity in order to

 highlight the differences in risk between different ethnicities, rather than comparing individuals

 within their own ethnic group.

 A rank is often a helpful measure alongside absolute risk, as the absolute risk